alicel/subset-strategy-simulations/simple/helper_scripts/README.md

 - Check bucket name and permissions
 - Verify S3 path template matches your data structure
 - Ensure AWS credentials are valid

+### Missing Metadata Issues
+- Some migration IDs may not have required metadata in S3
+- Check the execution logs for "Skipped (no metadata)" messages
+- Skipped migrations are logged but don't cause execution failure
+- **Required metadata files for simple simulation:**
+  - `s3://bucket/mig<ID>/metadata/subsets/calculationMetadata/desc*`
+  - `s3://bucket/mig<ID>/metadata/GlobalStateSummary*`
+- Both files must exist for processing to continue

 ### Execution Location Issues
 - **Error: "Go command not found"** - Ensure you're running from project root where `mba/` directory exists